resbaz/August2017_introPython/Python_Installation.md

 The options are:
 - Installing through Anaconda - for those people who aren't concerned about space/memory requirements on their computers.
 Installs base Python along with a number of useful packages.
 - Miniconda - installs base Python, and allows the user to control which packages to install.
 Good for people with limited space.
-- Package specific - for those who use pip to install Python
+- Package specific - for those who already have Python installed via pip

 ## Installing Python with Anaconda